We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - having a high arch or a second toe longer than the big toe

-- stress fractures
+- stress fractures or inflammation

 - wearing high heels or shoes that are too small

-- being overweight
+- having overweight

 - metatarsal joint pain or arthritis